Privacy Policy

 What goes to Google (Firebase)

-That’s it.
-No name, no email, no account ID, no step counts, no quest names, no quest content.
-We can see, in aggregate, that “20% of users have the widget installed” — we cannot see that you specifically have a widget installed.
+Firebase Analytics receives an event each time something interesting happens in the app — opening a screen, starting a quest, tapping a button.
+Those events let us see which features people actually use, so we can give those parts extra love.
+They’re anonymous: no name, no email, no account ID, no step counts, no quest content.
+We can see, in aggregate, that “20% of users have the widget installed” — we can’t see that you specifically have a widget installed.

 Firebase Crashlytics is even simpler: when the app crashes, it sends us the stack trace and the device/OS state at the moment of the crash, so we can fix the bug.
 No personal identifiers are attached.